majordomusio/ansible-aws-cluster/README.md

 - Use Let's Encrypt to create certificates for the apps deployed on the cluster
 - Add Gluster support back in
 - Alternative user authentication methods

+## Contributing

+All pull requests are welcome !